marxanweb/general/documentation/docs_user.md

 # Background
-Marxan Web is a software tool for doing systematic planning in a number of domains including conservation,agriculture and many sectors.
-Systematic planning is bla bla bla.
+Marxan Web is a software tool for doing Systematic Conservation Planning over the web and for sharing the results amongst the conservation community and other stakeholders.
+It builds upon the existing DOS-based Marxan software and offers the following new features and benefits:
+bla bla bla
 # Systematic Conservation Planning with Marxan Web
 ## Achieving conservation targets
 ## Making Marxan more accessible
 ## Sharing results with the conservation community
 # Tutorial 1: Case study from British Columbia
 # Tutorial 2: Creating a simple project in 4 steps